Stochastic Optimal Control via Local Occupation Measures: Example: population control

 In order to investigate the effect of different discretizations on bound quality and computational cost, we utilize a simple grid partition of the state space $X$ as parameterized by the number of grid cells $n_1$ and $n_2$ in the $x_1$ and $x_2$ direction, respectively.
 As $X$ is the non-negative orthant in our example, and hence semi-infinite, we choose to discretize the compact interval box $[0,1.5]\times[0,1.5]$ with a uniform grid of $(n_1-1) \times (n_2-1)$ cells and cover the remainder of $X$ with appropriately chosen semi-infinite interval boxes.
-This choice is motivated by the fact that the uncontrolled system resides with high probability in this part of the state space.
-The resultant grid is illustrated in Figure \ref{fig:grid}.
-Note further that any cell of the described grid is by construction a basic closed semialgebraic set.
-As a consequence, sufficient sum-of-squares conditions for non-negativity of a polynomial on such a grid cell are provided by standard sum-of-squares arguments.
+This choice is motivated by the insight that the uncontrolled system resides with high probability in $[0,1.5]\times[0.1.5]$.